 No Fireworks, Parades, or Traditional Character Meet and Greets

 I completely understand the need to limit these crowd gathering and close personal contact experiences.
 Fireworks, character interactions, attraction pre-shows, and parades are the sprinkles on a Disney cupcake that make the experience extra special.
-Without them, the experience was not the same as I’ve come to expect.
+Without them, the experience is not the same as I’ve come to expect.

 There Are Still Crowds At Disney World After COVID Reopening